-Our named executive officers did not participate in, or otherwise receive any benefits under, any pension, retirement or deferred compensation plan sponsored by us during 2019.
 Our named executive officers were eligible to participate in our employee benefits, including health insurance and group life insurance benefits, on the same basis as our other employees.
-We generally do not provide perquisites or personal benefits except in limited circumstances, and we did not provide any perquisites or personal benefits to our named executive officers in 2019.
+We maintain an employee savings plan pursuant to Section 401(k) of the Internal Revenue Code covering all eligible employees.
+We have elected to make non-elective contributions totaling to 3% of an eligible employee's gross salary.
+Our named executive officers received 3% non-elective contributions once the plan became active in 2020.
+We generally do not provide other perquisites or personal benefits except in limited circumstances, and we did not provide any such perquisites or personal benefits to our named executive officers in 2020.